thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 [1, '2', 1.11111, [1, 2, 3], 1]
 ```

-pop deletes the last element by default, if you pass an index, it'll delete and **return** the element.
+pop deletes the last element by default, if you pass an index, it'll delete and **return** the element at that index.
 This is the main difference between the `del` keyword and `pop`.

 ```python
 >>> a